Use Azure AD authentication to access the Azure Media Services API with REST

 Steps for setup

-To register and set up an Azure AD application for Azure AD authentication, and to obtain an access token for calling the Azure Media Services REST API endpoint, complete the following steps:
+To register and set up an Azure Active Directory (AAD) application and to obtain keys for calling the Azure Media Services REST API endpoint, refer to the article Get started with Azure AD authentication by using the Azure portal

 Info to collect